straal/straal-ios/README.md

 }
 ```

-> Again, we first fetch your `cryptkeys` endpoint to fetch a crypt key.
-This time with JSON like this:
+> Again, we first fetch your `cryptkeys` endpoint to fetch a `CryptKey`.
+This time with JSON:

 ```json
 {